 Epidemiology of alcoholism

-Men are in more cases affected of alcoholism whereby women increasingly often tend to be addicted, too.
-It is one of the biggest socio-medical problems due to absence from work, alcohol related accidents and treatment costs.
+Men are in more cases affected by alcoholism whereby women increasingly often tend to be addicted, too.
+It is one of the biggest socio-medical problems due to absence from work, alcohol-related accidents and treatment costs.

 Classification of alcoholism